-WoW Classic is about to enter Phase 6 this December 1, bringing along with it the long lost original form of Naxxramas and the original Scourge Invasion, both on December 3.
-That’s a hefty dose of content for the WoW Classic community, but it’s also the end of original World of Warcraft content — everything that can be released for the game that we had from 2004 to 2006 will be released, and nothing else is going to come along from Vanilla WoW days, because there’s nothing left.
-And that means that all the players getting ready to run Naxxramas 60 will have nothing else to do once they’re finished with it.
+WoW Classic entered Phase 6 in December, which brought the long lost original form of Naxxramas and the original Scourge Invasion to the game.
+That was a hefty dose of content for the WoW Classic community, but it’s also the end of original World of Warcraft content — everything that can be released for the game that we had from 2004 to 2006 will be released, and nothing else is going to come along from Vanilla WoW days, because there’s nothing left.
+And that means that all the players who have finished Naxxramas have nothing else to do.

 Eventually, they’re going to want something else to do.